Sanofi pegs US drug price rises to below healthcare inflation

 This would cap price increases for any product to 5.4 percent in 2017, but Sanofi said there might be times when there was a "sound reason" for a higher increase, in which case it promised to demonstrate publicly the rationale for such a rise.

-The company is being hit hard by competition in its core diabetes treatment business, which is driving down prices.
+Other companies, including Merck & Co and Johnson & Johnson , have also released gross and net prices.
+But the picture is particularly stark for Sanofi, which is being hit hard by competition in its core diabetes treatment business.

+The competition is driving down its prices, notably for its long-lasting insulin Lantus.

-Responding to criticism about high drug prices, other firms such as AbbVie , Allergan and Danish diabetes specialist Novo Nordisk have promised to keep all drug price increases in 2017 under 10 percent.
+Responding to criticism about high drug prices, other firms such as AbbVie , Allergan , Novo Nordisk and Takeda Pharmaceutical have promised to keep all drug price increases in 2017 in single digits.

+Sanofi believes pegging prices to an independent measure like the NHE is more objective and less arbitrary than such a single-digit promise.

+The NHE is currently projected to increase by an average 5.6 percent annually between now and 2025.
+NHE inflation has generally hovered around the mid-single digits level, with the increase hitting a historic low of 2.9 percent in 2013.

 (Editing by Mark Potter and Edmund Blair)